Agustín Parra

-Agustín Hernán Felipe Parra Repetto (born June 10, 1989) is a Chilean former professional footballer who played for Santiago Wanderers.
+Agustín Hernán Felipe Parra Repetto (born June 10, 1989) is a Chilean football manager and former player who played as a defender.

 International career

 He represented Chile U23 at the 2008 Inter Continental Cup in Malaysia.
 After, he represented Chile U21 and Chile U22 at the Toulon Tournament in 2009 and 2010, respectively.
 Chile won the 2009 edition.

-At senior level, he was a substitute in the friendly match against Haiti on January 19, 2013.
+At senior level, Parra represented the Chile national team in the 4–6 loss against the Uruguay Olympic team on 11 July 2012.
+He also was a substitute in the friendly match against Haiti on January 19, 2013.

+Coaching career

+Following his retirement, Parra graduated as a football mamager and began his career at the Santiago Wanderers youth ranks.
+In January 2024, he assumed as the manager of Concón National in the Segunda División Profesional de Chile.